ecorreig/PDFProtecter/README.md

 I know it might be somewhat uncomfortable depending on what you are doing, but it was the way I needed it.

+Python 3.6 is required, since I got attached to f-strings and the secrets package dependency needs it too.

 ## TODO
 - Some error handling
 - Better directory handling